redaktor/widgets-preview/src/checkbox/README.md

-# @dojo/widgets/checkbox widget
+# @redaktor/widgets/checkbox widget

-Dojo's `Checkbox` widget provides a wrapped, styleable checkbox widget that uses the native `<input type="checkbox">` as a base.
+redaktor's `Checkbox` widget provides a wrapped, styleable checkbox widget that uses the native `<input type="checkbox">` as a base.

 ## Features